 This year for the first time I’m also making a shrub with cherries.
 A shrub is basically a sweetened vinegar made with fruit.
 It becomes a syrup that you can then later use in drinks, in salad dressings, over even as a reduction or glaze over meat dishes.
 Cherries and proteins pair so well together.
 Here’s the link to the recipe I use to make shrubs.
 You can use any berry or even some other stone fruits to create them.
 And add peppercorns or other spices (like whole anise or allspice or even juniper berries) to enhance the shrub even more.
 How to Make a Fruit Shrub.

 This ‘bruschetta’ is such an easy way to add cherries to your Spring and Summer plates.
 I love the juiciness of the fruit against the creaminess of the ricotta and the crunchiness of the bread.
 The lemon is a perfect counterpoint to the cherry.
 They come together so easily.
 Just a bit of slicing, stirring and spreading.
 And eating.
 And smiling!!
 I love these for breakfast, but they would make an absolutely gorgeous appetizer.

 - 6 oz sweet cherries pitted and chopped, about 1 1/4 cups

 - 1 tbsp packed coconut palm sugar

-- 4 slices rustic bread or 8-12 slices of baguette (depending on the size of baguette and how hungry you are!)
+- 4 slices rustic sourdough bread or 8-12 slices of baguette (depending on the size of baguette and how hungry you are)

 - 2 tbsp EV olive oil

 - 1/2 cup fresh ricotta

-- Zest of one lemon plus some more for garnishing (or thinly slice the skin-not the pith- into strips and then slice these very thinly)
+- zest of one lemon plus some more for garnishing (or thinly slice the skin-not the pith- into strips and then slice these very thinly)

 Preheat the oven to 375F.